Gongs for meditation & sound healing

 Here you will experience Europe's largest collection of gongs live.
 Carried by more than 20 years of experience in sound concerts, retreats and sound healing.

 You will be guided 1-on-1 in finding a gong that truly resonates with you or your practice.
-A carefully curated selection of instruments that resonate energetically and sonically.
+A carefully curated selection of instruments that energetically

-Then fill in the form as completely as possible.
-We will then contact you at a convenient time to either schedule a listening session or answer your question.
+Then fill in the form as completely as possible and we will contact you at a convenient time to either schedule a listening session or answer your question.

 FAQ - Frequently asked questions